A novel Inversion Algorithm for Weak Lensing using Quasi-Conformal Geometry

 Type

-This work was driven by a research project on weak gravitational lensing and became later my Bachelor thesis in Physics at Heidelberg University under the supervision of Prof. Björn Malte Schäfer.
+This work was driven by a research project on weak gravitational lensing and later became my bachelor thesis in physics at Heidelberg University under the supervision of Prof. Björn Malte Schäfer.